On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

 \begin{assumption} For any admissible almost complex structure $J$, there exists an M-polyfold construction for the symplectic cohomology moduli spaces.
-More precisely, for every $x,y$ there exists a strong tame M-polyfold bundle $\cE_{x,y}\to \cB_{x,y}$ along with oriented proper sc-Fredholm section $s_{x,y}:\cB_{x,y}\to \cE_{x,y}$, such that the following holds. \begin{enumerate} \item $s_{x,y}^{-1}(0)=\cM_{x,y}$, where $\cM_{x,y}$ is the compact moduli space using $J$. \item Classical transversality implies that $s_{x,y}$ is transverse and in general position. \item The boundary of $\cB_{x,z}$ is the union of products $\cB_{x,y}\times \cB_{y,z}$, over which the bundle and section have the same splitting. \end{enumerate} \end{assumption} \begin{remark} Giving a detailed proof of Assumption \ref{ass} is not the goal of this paper.
-Symplectic cohomology is special case of Hamiltonian-Floer cohomology, a sketch of the polyfold construction can be found in \cite{wehrheim2012fredholm}.
-Alternative approach is using the full SFT polyfolds \cite{hofer2017application}.
+More precisely, for every $x,y\in \cC(H_R)\cup \cP^*(H)$, there exists a strong tame M-polyfold bundle $\cE_{x,y}\to \cB_{x,y}$ along with an oriented proper sc-Fredholm section $s_{x,y}:\cB_{x,y}\to \cE_{x,y}$, such that the following holds. \begin{enumerate} \item $s_{x,y}^{-1}(0)=\cM_{x,y}$, where $\cM_{x,y}$ is the compact moduli space using $J$. \item Classical transversality implies that $s_{x,y}$ is transverse and in general position. \item The boundary of $\cB_{x,z}$ is the union of products $\cB_{x,y}\times \cB_{y,z}$, over which the bundle and section have the same splitting. \end{enumerate} \end{assumption} \begin{remark} Giving a detailed proof of Assumption \ref{ass} is not the goal of this paper.
+Symplectic cohomology is special case of Hamiltonian-Floer cohomology, whose polyfold construction was sketched in \cite{wehrheim2012fredholm}.
+Alternative approach is using the full SFT polyfolds \cite{hofer2017application} as in \cite{filippenko2018polyfold}.
 In those constructions, the linearization in polyfold and the linearization of Floer equation modulo $\R$-translation are the same.
-We have classical transversality implies polyfold transversality, i.e. \eqref{a2} of Assumption \ref{ass}.
+Then we have that classical transversality implies polyfold transversality, i.e.\ \eqref{a2} of Assumption \ref{ass} holds.
 We only use Assumption \ref{ass} to prove Proposition \ref{prop:moduli}, in particular, we will not use any polyfold perturbation scheme but only the existence of polyfolds. \end{remark}